scala-native/scala-native/docs/user/setup.md

 **Windows**

-Corporate environments and Windows policies can affect the method used to setup your environment.
+Corporate environments and Windows policies can affect the method used to set up your environment.
 The following procedure involves downloading installers and running the installers using Powershell (Administrative) to avoid some of these issues.
 If you have full access to your machine then you can install using your favorite method.